Initial Education and Mandatory CPD

 Key Dates

-From 1st April 2027, agents’ representatives and estate agents will be required to undertake annual continuous professional development (CPD).
-1st April 2027
+Agents’ representatives and estate agents will be required to undertake annual continuous professional development (CPD).
+These requirements will be finalised in 2026.1st April 2027

-From 30th June 2027, registered OC management companies must appoint an Officer in Effective Control (OIEC), and the OIEC must apply to register with the BLA.
-30th June 2027
+Registered OC management companies must appoint an Officer in Effective Control (OIEC), who must then register with the BLA.30th June 2027

-From 30th June 2027, owners corporation managers will be required to complete minimum education requirements.
-30th June 2027
+Owners corporation managers will be required to complete minimum education requirements.
+These requirements will be finalised in 2026.30th June 2027

-From 1st April 2028, owners corporation managers will be required to complete annual CPD.
-1st April 2028
+Owners corporation managers will be required to complete annual CPD.
+These requirements will be finalised in 2026.1st April 2028

 What is Changing